Naveen015/Oloid/facenet/contributed/README.md

 ```

 This code is aimed to give some inspiration and ideas for how to use the face recognizer, but it is by no means a useful application by itself.
 Some additional things that could be needed for a real life application include:
--Include face detection in a face detection and classification pipe line
+- Include face detection in a face detection and classification pipe line
--Use a threshold for the classification probability to find unknown people instead of just using the class with the highest probability
+- Use a threshold for the classification probability to find unknown people instead of just using the class with the highest probability

 ## 7. Run the application
 The face detection and recognition model can thus be used to detect faces on live video or a video file.
 It can be ran using: